KarMiles/hotel-maintenance/README.md

 Together with the table containing the tickets a brief summary is presented with total number of tickets and breakdown according to kinds of issues.

 ##### Return to the Main Menu
 Every sequence ends with a question if you want to return to the Main Menu.
-This enables you to go back to choose from options in the Main Menu or leave the system.
+This enables you to go back to make another selection in the Main Menu or leave the system.

 ---